Creditors still chasing you after you go bankrupt

 If your creditors are still contacting you

-- if the creditor won't co-operate, contact the official receiver or trustee yourself to tell them about the situation
+contact the official receiver or trustee and tell them about the creditor

-If the creditor is chasing you for a debt that isn't included in your bankruptcy, you'll need to carry on dealing with them yourself.
+If the debt isn’t covered by bankruptcy, you'll need to carry on dealing with them yourself.

 When creditors can still chase you